amandasolis/SD-Crime/README.md

 ### Principal Components Analysis (PCA)

 Using PCA we can determine the variance along different axes of the data and ignore those axes where the variance is very small.
-We can plot the proportion of variance explained by the resulting principal components to determince how much of it we want to retain.
+We can plot the proportion of variance explained by the resulting principal components to determine how much of it we want to retain.

 ![PCSummary](Screenshots/PC_Summary.png)